Abhishek-Gawande/graphtour/README.md

 # graphtour

-> *Never ask "who knows this code?" again.* graphtour turns any repo into a queryable graph memory — powered by [Cognee](https://www.cognee.ai).
+> *Never ask "who knows this code?" again.* graphtour turns any repo into a queryable graph memory , powered by [Cognee](https://www.cognee.ai).

-Ask your codebase **"what breaks if I change this?"** — graphtour ingests a repo's code, commits, and PRs into a Cognee knowledge graph and answers by *traversing* dependencies, ownership, and history instead of grepping.
+Ask your codebase **"what breaks if I change this?"** graphtour ingests a repo's code, commits, and PRs into a Cognee knowledge graph and answers by *traversing* dependencies, ownership, and history instead of grepping.

-Built for the **WeMakeDevs × Cognee** hackathon — *"The Hangover Part AI: Where's My Context?"*
+Built for the **WeMakeDevs × Cognee** hackathon

 ---